OpenDMA/opendma-spec/OpenDMA-Spec.md

 ## Preface

 The Open document management architecture (OpenDMA) is based on an *abstract* architecture that is able to cover all existing document management systems.
-This abstract architecture is defined in multiple layers (*sections* in this document), where each layer is able to use the features offered by a lower layer.
+This abstract architecture is defined in multiple layers (*sections* in this document), where each layer is built on top of features offered by lower layers.

 ## Section I: Object oriented OpenDMA model